 Dr. Marcia Meyers joined the School of Social Work faculty in 2001.
 Her research focuses on public policies and programs for vulnerable populations, with a particular focus on issues of poverty, inequality and policy implementation.
-She holds a joint appointment with the University of Washington Evans School of Public Affairs, and is director and principal investigator of the West Coast Poverty Center.
+She is the former director of the West Coast Poverty Center.

 Her current research projects examine state policy regimes in the United States and their implications for economic security, particularly in the wake of the Great Recession.
 She has collaborated with researchers at the Rockefeller Institute of Government studying the front-line delivery of welfare reforms in 11 sites around the country, and, with colleagues at the Social Indicators Survey Center, conducting a bi-annual survey monitoring the economic and social wellbeing of New York City residents.